juehling/tres_coi_analysis_2019_ms/README.md

 # Purpose

-This R project contains all data and R scripts used to produce the analyses, figures, and tables in "Predictors and consequences of diet variation in a declining generalist aerial insectivore."
-The project takes sequences from tree swallow fecal samples, identifies their contents, and explores predictors and consequences of diet variation.
+This R project contains all data and R scripts used to produce the analyses, figures, and tables in "Predictors and consequences of diet composition in a declining generalist aerial insectivore."
+The project takes sequences from tree swallow fecal samples, identifies their contents, and explores predictors and consequences of diet composition.
 What follows are descriptions of each folder and how to use them to reproduce the analyses for this project.

 Authors: Jennifer J. Uehling, Conor C. Taff, Jennifer L. Houtz, Paige M. Becker, Allison S. Injaian, and Maren N. Vitousek